-Under the US tax code, companies are required to get shareholder approval at least once every five years to qualify incentive awards as "performance-based compensation" that is deductible by the company under Section 162(m).
-Proposals that only seek approval to ensure tax deductibility of awards pursuant to Section 162(m), and that do not seek additional shares for grants or approval of any plan amendments, will generally receive a favorable recommendation regardless of EPSC factors ("positive override"), provided that the board's Compensation Committee or other administrating committee is 100% independent according to ISS standards.
-However, proposals for Section 162(m) approval that represent the first time public shareholders have an opportunity to vote on the plan will not be eligible for this positive override (see FAQ #29).
+Under the prior 162(m) rules, companies were required to get shareholder approval at least once every five years to qualify incentive awards as "performance-based compensation" that is tax deductible.
+Proposals that only seek approval to ensure tax deductibility of awards pursuant to Section 162(m) - now under the "grandfather rule" - and that do not seek additional shares for grants or approval of any plan amendments, will generally receive a favorable recommendation regardless of EPSC factors ("positive override"), provided that the board's Compensation Committee or other administrating committee is 100% independent according to ISS standards.
+The 162(m)-related FAQs herein assume that such proposals are on the ballot under the revised code's grandfather rule.